 Fruit trees benefit from being pruned.
 Different varieties need different techniques.

-Good timing is in spring just before the flowers open.
-It is a time when you are not in a way of pollinators, but you can already see where the fruit is forming as not to cut back fruit clusters.
+Good timing is in the spring, just before the flowers open.
+It is a time when you are not in a way of pollinators, but you can already see where the fruit is forming, so as not to cut back fruit clusters.

-Generally speaking, a tree is well pruned if the tree didn’t notice it was pruned.
-For that reason prune a tree each year a little.
-If in doubt go to the professionals.
+Generally speaking, a tree is well pruned if it doesn’t notice it was pruned.
+For that reason, prune a tree a little each year.
+If in doubt, go to the professionals.

-We are not professionals, so the information here is very general.
+We are not professionals, so the information provided here is general in nature.
 We share simple things that we do to keep our trees productive.

-A fruit tree can be pruned to small or tall, however, which also depends on the rootstock.
+A fruit tree can be pruned to be small or tall; however, this also depends on the rootstock.

 If we want to keep a tree small, it has to be on dwarf rootstock.
-A standard tree can be kept fairly small by encouraging low growth, cutting back what grows up, and keeping what grows down.
-Trimming upper branches to half only encourages more upper growth, so do not do that.
+A standard tree can be kept fairly small by encouraging low growth, cutting back what grows upward, and maintaining what grows downward.
+Trimming upper branches to half only encourages more upper growth, so refrain from doing that.

 We also prune branches that grow in and across, to keep the middle more open.
 The goal of pruning is always to give each branch the much-needed sunlight to ripen fruit.

-However, a fast-growing tree, like our M360 apple tree does need support.
-In this case, it probably would have been better to make a real espalier tree.
+However, a fast-growing tree, such as our M360 apple tree, does require support.
+In this case, it would probably have been better to create a real espalier tree.

 Winter care for fruit trees

 A cold climate can be harsh on fruit trees.
-Right before the ground freezes, we water our fruit trees to make sure when spring melt comes, they have moisture to start growing.
+Right before the ground freezes, we water our fruit trees to make sure that when the spring melt comes, they have moisture to start growing.

-In our climate, it can snow about at any time of the year.
+In our climate, it can snow at any time of the year.
 If the tree already has leaves, shake the snow off as soon as possible.
-Wett snow on leaved trees can be very heavy and may cause damage by breaking branches.
+Wet snow on leafed trees can be very heavy and may cause damage by breaking branches.

-We like to place a big rock close to the stem under each fruit tree.
-The rock keeps the temperature more consistent.
-In the winter it stays frozen under the rock longer.
-In the summer the rock gives up some heat.
+We like to place a large rock near the stem under each fruit tree.
+The rock helps maintain a more consistent temperature.
+In the winter, it stays frozen under the rock longer.
+In the summer, the rock releases some of its heat.
 Is this proven science?
 Not to our knowledge, it’s just our practice.

 What is a practice that has worked well for you while growing fruit trees in a cold climate?
 Please share in a comment below.